verbb/formie/docs/feature-tour/form-templates.md

 <img src="https://verbb.io/uploads/plugins/formie/formie-templates.png" />

 By default, Formie comes with a set of front-end templates for your form, which also include CSS and JS.
-This is designed for the vast majority of cases where a functionality and visually appealing form needs to be outputted on the page.
+This is designed for the vast majority of cases where a functional and visually appealing form needs to be rendered on the page.
 For any form template, you can enable or disable the following:

 - Base-level CSS for layout
 - Theme-level CSS for opinionated styles